 How Often Should You Clean Fine Jewelry

 How often you clean your diamond rings and other jewelry is dependent on how much you wear them.
 Diamond rings can withstand more wear and tear than, say, a cameo or opal ring.
-Because diamonds are more resilient, they can be more aggressively cleaned more often.
+Since diamonds are more resilient, they can be more aggressively cleaned more often.

 If you are wearing your diamond ring every day in situations where it's likely to get dirty, give your ring a quick and gentle scrubbing once every two weeks.
 Opt for a more thorough cleaning once a month and bring it to your jeweler for a professional cleaning once every six months.

 Cleaning at Home

 If you want the feel of a professional cleaning from home, consider purchasing an ultrasonic jewelry cleaning machine.
 The price and quality of these devices vary, but they will free dirt and dust from smallest of places, leaving your jewelry looking like new.

 Professional Cleaning Costs

-If you purchased jewelry elsewhere and want to find a place to have them cleaned, expect to pay between $25-$50 for the jeweler's time and use of their equipment.
+If you purchased jewelry elsewhere and want to find a place to have them cleaned, expect to pay between $25 to $50 for the jeweler's time and use of their equipment.
 Make sure the jeweler has a keen understanding of the jewelry you own.
 For instance, you will never want to have a jeweler with little experience in antique jewelry to clean and polish your great grandmother's heirloom rings.
 Antique jewelry takes special care not to erase hundreds of years of patina.